pyhys/minimalmodbus/trunk/doc/develop.rst

 Of course it is appreciated if you can spend a few moments trying to locate the problem, as it might possibly be related to your particular instrument (and thus difficult to reproduce without it).
 The source code is very readable, so is should be straight-forward to work with.
-The please send your findings to the mailing list.
+Then please send your findings to the mailing list.